mrceedjay/HU-058_ESPHome/README.md

 # Open firmware for the HU-058D WiFi clock with added buzzer,ntc and light

 I have added support for buzzer,temp and light sensor.
 The 5V need to be cut and 3.3V connected instead.
 Only clock.yaml have changed.
-Added alarm, beep, temperature och light(0-100%)
+Added alarm, beep, temperature with F/C switch och light(0-100%)

 The new connections are: